sympy/sympy/doc/src/explanation/best-practices.md

 The [custom functions guide](custom-functions-automatic-evaluation) goes over this in depth (but note that this guideline applies equally to all SymPy objects, not just functions).
-But in a nutshell, the reason for this is that the only way to prevent automatic evaluation is to use
-`evaluate=False`, which is fragile.
+But in a nutshell, the reason for this is that the only way to prevent automatic evaluation is to use `evaluate=False`, which is fragile.
 Additionally, code will invariably be written assuming the invariants that are true due to automatic evaluations, meaning that expressions created with `evaluate=False` can lead to wrong results from this code.
+This also means that removing automatic evaluation later can be difficult.

 Evaluation that can potentially be expensive (for instance, applying a symbolic identity) is itself bad because it can make creating an expression